Time for an update on our unravelling plans.

 It’s time to stop this nonsense of dealing through agents, so Jen got right on with finding a booking directly with an airline who would take us all the way.
 Singapore Airlines are offering LHR-SIN-AKL departing on 27th October with a 55minute stopover in Singapore.
 The fare, nearly twice that of the original return fare, which has now been lost.

 To more pleasant experiences.
 One of Jen’s ex airline friends, Marion, visited us from London recently and we enjoyed a meal in a local pub.
-Marion is Australian, though lived here much of her life.
+Marian is Australian, though lived here much of her life.
 She is full of amazing information.
 For instance, it wasn’t until 2015 that the British Government finished repaying loans to reimburse slave owners, not the slaves, for accepting abolition in 1834.
 This had a direct affect on Britain’s reluctance to colonise New Zealand.

 Several weeks ago we enjoyed a meal in Turnham Green, London with friends and blog contributors, Colin and Victoria.
 Things in the UK were starting to return to some normality and it was great for us to socialise.